The Mysterious Lady (1928)

 I can’t tell you how excited I am to have the chance to write about Ms Garbo and watch some of her films this month!
 I think she is just so fascinating and talented.

 Here is the downside of the TCM anniversary though: they have re-arranged the typical monthly schedule to make room for all of the anniversary films and themes they are celebrating this month.
 So, rather than getting a few Garbo films every Tuesday night for the month of April, TCM played all the Garbo films they will showcase this month LAST WEEK.
 A bit of a bummer!
 There just isn’t enough time to bask in Garbo’s talent and beauty before the films expire online at the end of this week!!!!
 (Unless you were super on top of things last week and are lucky enough to have DVR…!)

 So because of the curveball TCM schedule, today I will review an excellent Garbo silent film, The Mysterious Lady (1928).
 Next week, I will write about her intriguing life/persona, and the last full week of the month I will review one of Garbo’s best-known films, Camille (1936), which THANKFULLY TCM will play again on April 30th.
-Check my TCM favorites film calendar for details, and add Camille to your calendar so you don’t miss it!
+Don’t miss it!

 Now onto The Mysterious Lady!

 If you didn’t already know, or gather from the 1928 release year of the film, The Mysterious Lady is a silent film.
 Personally, I really enjoy silents!
 Ok, ok, not all silent films are awesome.
 Some silent films are incredibly dated, complete with heavy make-up and over-acting.
 But The Mysterious Lady is NOT dated, thanks in large part to the timeless acting of Greta Garbo.
 So whether you are already a lover of silent films, or an open-minded individual willing to give silents a shot, you will not be disappointed with The Mysterious Lady!